Understanding Artificial Insemination

 What are the Types of Artificial Insemination?

 The procedures for artificial insemination can vary.
 Two methods opt.
 One is intrauterine insemination (IUI), whereas the second one is intracervical insemination (ICI).
 Both methods involve the direct insertion of sperm into a woman’s reproductive system.

 This method is more common than intra cervical insemination.
 In intrauterine insemination (IUI), the sperm is inserted directly into the uterus.
 Medications like FSH are also available to stimulate ovarian follicle growth and increase the chances of conception.

 Intra Cervical Insemination (ICI):

-Another method involves the placement of sperm in a special cervical cap which can be inserted in the cervix.
+Another method involves the placement of sperm in a special cervical cap which can be inserted into the cervix.
 This cap will be made to stay in place for some time so the sperm can move upwards and fuse with eggs.
-To ensure that the sperm are fused with an egg, the female patient is instructed to lie down for about half an hour.
+To ensure that the sperm is fused with an egg, the female patient is instructed to lie down for about half an hour.
 This helps the sperm to move upwards.

 A week or two after this therapy session, the female patient can opt for a pregnancy test to confirm the success of this procedure.
 This procedure can also take more than two weeks to show effect.